Rovibrational computations for He$_2^+$ X $\Sigma_\mathrm{u}^+$ including non-adiabatic, relativistic and QED corrections: Theoretical framework

-It was shown in Ref.~\citenum{CeRy93} that, in principle, a single spin function is sufficient from the relevant $(S,M_S)$ subspace; nevertheless, we retain both functions, which (as additional free parameters) may help improve the BO energy convergence.
+It was shown in Ref.~\citenum{CeRy93} that, in principle, a single spin function is sufficient from the relevant $(S,M_S)$ subspace; nevertheless, we retain both functions (for an increased the flexiblity of the Ansatz).
 So, we write the normalised $S,M_S$ adapted three-electron spin function as

 with the free $\theta_\mu\in[0,2\pi)$ parameter.
-The anti-symmetrisation operator in Eq.~\eqref{eq:basisfunction} acts on both the spatial and the spin degrees of freedom (and its action is calculated along the lines of Ref.~\citenum{MaRe12}).
+The anti-symmetrizing operator in Eq.~\eqref{eq:basisfunction} acts on both the spatial and the spin degrees of freedom (and its action is calculated along the lines of Ref.~\citenum{MaRe12}).

 This procedure was generalised to four electrons in Ref.~\citenum{paper1}.
 In Ref.~\citenum{paper3}, the $\theta$ parameterisation (following Ref.~\citenum{SuVaBook98}) in Eq.~\eqref{eq:spinfun} was replaced by linear combination coefficients of the elementary many-electron spin functions represented as $2^N$ spinors (vectors) for the evaluation of the spin-dependent Breit-Pauli matrix elements.